juspay/omnix/README.md

-# nix-browser
+# omnix

 > [!NOTE]
-> 🚧 nix-browser is in active development.
-It aims to be a GUI app that motivates people towards adopting [Nix](https://nixos.asia/en/nix) on their own.
+> 🚧 omnix is in active development.
+It aims to be a supplement to the [Nix](https://nixos.asia/en/nix) interface to facilitate ease & adoption.

 ## Getting Started